 When police, fire and ambulance services respond to major incidents, along with other agencies, each organisation brings their own expertise to that situation.
-This programme will help the emergency services better understand each other's expertise and ways of working so they can improve how they can jointly deal with an emergency.
+The JESIP programme will help the emergency services better understand each other's expertise and ways of working so they can improve how they can jointly deal with an emergency.
 The clarity that JESIP will bring to a major emergency scene will enable for the better integration and more efficient and effective management of such incidents.

-Through our fire protection work we assist businesses to comply with the Regulatory Reform (Fire Safety) Order 2005.
+We support business growth and economic sustainability through our fire protection work, helping business communities to become safer from fire and assisting businesses to comply with the Regulatory Reform (Fire Safety) Order 2005.
 This assistance may take the form of educational events, signposting to relevant guidance and the checking and auditing of fire protection measures.
 We are committed to enforcing the law so that members of the public and local employees are protected from the risk of death or injury caused by fire.
 Our protection measures evidence our performance.